shizidushu/rstudio-plus-shiny-server-dockerfile/README.md

 ## imagemagick branch
 install imagemagick based on master branch

+I struggled with ImageMagick a lot of days.
+It seems rmarkdown require it to convert pictures sometimes.

 ```
 docker pull shizidushu/rstudio-shiny:imagemagick
 ```

 ## lite branch
 add linux packages, install imagemagick and sql server driver based on master branch